graiola/zod-dockered/README.md

 Otherwise, you can download the image from [docker-hub](https://hub.docker.com/):

-+ Run `docker pull serger87/zod` to download the latest image.
++ Run `docker pull serger87/zod-dockered` to download the latest image.
-+ Run `docker tag serger87/zod zod` to rename the image.
++ Run `docker tag serger87/zod-dockered zod-dockered` to rename the image.
 + Run `./run_zod.sh` to have fun :)